oaubert/transitous/docs/docs/index.md

 GTFS-Flex is an extension of GTFS static timetable data and as such is also a ZIP file containing CSV tables.
 Additionally, it can also contain GeoJSON files defining regions that can be viewed e.g. with QGIS.

-Tansitous' [map view in debug mode](https://api.transitous.org/?debug) does show GTFS-Flex zones when zooming in far enough.
+Transitous' [map view in debug mode](https://api.transitous.org/?debug) does show GTFS-Flex zones when zooming in far enough.

 ### OSM